JakeSteam/blog-personal/_drafts/2025-07-01-android-games-july-2025.md

 ### Review

-Full disclosure, I'd heard SPACEPLAN brought up _all the time_ in incremental game recommendations for years (it's from 2017), and ignored it because it's a one-off purchase of £2.79 ($4).
+I'd heard SPACEPLAN brought up _all the time_ in incremental game recommendations for years (it's from 2017), and ignored it because it's a one-off purchase of £2.79 ($4).
 I should have bought it sooner, oops.
+To quote [wikipedia](https://en.wikipedia.org/wiki/Spaceplan):

+> The game received universally positive reviews from critics, who stated that its narrative sci-fi elements improved the otherwise simplistic gameplay.

 SPACEPLAN starts off like a lot of incrementals, with a theme of space exploration, upgrading items that earn currency (watts), etc. What differentiates it is a complete lack of painful grind, instead it has a clear story that progresses smoothly, with the incremental aspect being more of a mild time gate instead of a way to prolong gameplay.